Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: Discretization of the Solution Space

 \section{Discretization of the Solution Space}

 As pointed out previously, we have the freedom to specify the locations of an AOD row $r$ as a function of time $y_r(t)$ and, similarly, $x_c(t)$ of an AOD column $c$.
 Modeling the DPQA architecture based on these continuous functions is cumbersome and unnecessary for a compiler.
 In fact, the time domain can be easily discretized to \textit{stages} like in \autoref{fig:1}c because we only care about the location of qubits when we turn on the Rydberg laser to apply the entangling gates.
 As long as we do not violate the DPQA constraints, the 2D planar movements of AOD between any two stages can be straightforwardly interpolated.
+We can implement single-qubit gates using individually addressable lasers between stages, so we filter out the two-qubit gates and compile them.
+After this compilation, we can reintroduce single-qubit gates.
+For more details, kindly refer to Appendix~\ref{ssec:generic}.

 We also discretize the space domain to \textit{interaction sites}.
 The intuition behind the spatial discretization is that the spatial sparsity of qubits is required to avoid unwanted Rydberg interaction.
 At each stage, the qubits need to be either in a pair sitting close to each other (performing two-qubit gates) and away from all other qubits or all alone (idling) and away from all other qubits.
 Thus, we restrict the location of qubits at each stage to the proximity of pre-defined grid points (interaction sites) on the 2D plane, as shown in \autoref{fig:1}c.
 The unit separation between these sites is sufficiently large so that no Rydberg interaction can take place among qubits at different sites.